 We stayed at La Casona, a beautiful 4-star boutique hotel in the heart of the city & in perfect walking distance to all the highlights.
 We arrived early (5:30am to be exact) in the morning at the international airport, and were met by our guide and chauffeured to the hotel.
-We had several hours to relax at the hotel’s beautiful common area before starting our city tour at 9am with our guide Ricky.
-First we visited the valley of the Moons – which is a beautiful natural park located right outside of the city.
+We had several hours to relax at the hotel’s beautiful common area before starting our city tour at 9am with our guide, Ricky.
+First, we visited the valley of the Moons – which is a beautiful natural park located right outside of the city.
 After a scenic hike (roughly 40 minutes) we returned to the city for a “2nd breakfast” of Saltinas.
 The best way to explain this dish is Chicken Pot Pie meets spicy Potato soup, and it is actually quite delicious!

 We continue onwards to take the orange cable car (1 of 7 in the city) to get a scenic view of the mountains, valleys, houses, and city life.
 I am still in awe of how expensive the cable car system in La Paz is.
 It was not built for tourists, but for locals and people take it everywhere.

-After an sweep over the city by cable car, we continued onwards to visit the famous colonial streets, where you can find some of the best local foods in the city.
-Just across the bridge from the main part of the city is the San Francisco Church & the Witches market.
-The church is the oldest in Bolivia and the market, well sells herbs and “magic potions” for people who need help with a certain area in their lives (and are a bit superstitious).
+After a sweep over the city by cable car, we continued onwards to visit the famous colonial streets, where you can find some of the best local foods in the city.
+Just across the bridge from the main part of the city is the San Francisco Church & the Witches Market.
+The church is the oldest in Bolivia and the market, well, sells herbs and “magic potions” for people who need help with a certain area in their lives (and are a bit superstitious).
 We finished our guided tour at the markets, and were within easy walking distance to our hotel.

-Honestly, if you go to Bolivia stay at the La Casona – as it is a beautiful boutique & in the HEART of the city.
+Honestly, if you go to Bolivia stay at the La Casona – as it is beautiful & in the HEART of the city.
 We were able to easily return for an afternoon nap before setting out for another venture around the city.

-Before heading back to our hotel we set out on a final cable car ride for the evening, watching the sun set behind the nearby mountains.
+Before heading back to our hotel, we set out on a final cable car ride for the evening, watching the sun set behind the nearby mountains.
 Absolutely stunning, and the perfect way to end the evening!

 Second Stop: Copacabana | Did you know that lake Titicaca is the highest elevation lake in the world?
 The lake is surrounded by Bolivia on it’s southern side and Peru on it’s northern side and is the birth place of the Ancient Incan civilization.

 We traveled overland from Copacabana, Bolivia to Puno, Peru and it was one of the most scenic rides of our trip.
 High mountains to our left and the beautiful Titicaca lake to our right.
-Floating villages dot the lake, and I definitely recommend taking the time to visit on of them!
+Floating villages dot the lake, and I definitely recommend taking the time to visit some of them!

 The border crossing was smooth, and as always – the official commented on how many pages I have in my passport.
 It went someone like – “wow, I need to be with you – you’ve been places!”
 We arrived in Puno and checked into our beautiful hotel in the main city center, Tierra Viva, and had a beautiful morning exploring the city.